 Frequently-asked questions about the Self-Reported Academic Record (SRAR).

-SRAR is short for Self-Reported Academic Record, an initiative being undertaken by Penn State’s Undergraduate Admissions Office to ultimately have all future undergraduate applicants to the University submit their high school record as part of the application process.
-SRAR is initially being implemented for first-year students applying for summer/fall in the 2017-18 application cycle.
+SRAR is short for Self-Reported Academic Record, an initiative undertaken by Penn State’s Undergraduate Admissions Office to ultimately have all future undergraduate applicants submit their high school record as part of the application process.
+SRAR is for first-year students applying for summer/fall in the 2017–18 application cycle.

-Initially, SRAR will be expected of all traditional first-year students (domestic and international) still in high school, as well as adult learners applying as first-year students.
+SRAR is expected of all traditional first-year students (domestic and international) still in high school as well as adult learners applying as first-year students.
 In time, transfer students will be added to the SRAR initiative.
-For now, those applicants will continue to provide high school (and college) transcripts as part of a complete application as will international first-year students from Australia, New Zealand, South Korea, and countries on the continent of Africa.
+For now, those applicants will continue to provide high school (and college) transcripts as part of a complete application as will international first-year students if directed to do so through the course of completing the application.

-If you choose to apply via the Coalition, you will provide SRAR as part of completing the profile sections required to begin the Penn State application.
+If students choose to apply via the Coalition or the Common App, they will provide SRAR when completing the profile sections required for the Penn State application.

-You will submit SRAR (grades 9 through 11 as well as your senior year schedule) via Penn State’s application for admission available through MyPennState.
-You will be directed to begin the SRAR following completion of the High School Information portion of the application.
+If using the MyPennState application, high school students will submit SRAR (grades 9 through 11 as well as their senior year schedule) via Penn State’s application for admission available through MyPennState.
+They will be directed to begin the SRAR following completion of the High School Information portion of the application.
+Students will be prompted from within the application and via a button on their MyPennState page.

-Our expectation is that it will take additional time (perhaps 10 additional minutes) as compared with the completion of the existing high school course listing in the MyPennState application, but if you have on hand the copy of the high school transcript showing your high school record for grades 9 through 11, that additional time should not create an undue burden.
+Our experience has been that it will take approximately an hour to complete SRAR if students have on hand a copy of the high school transcript showing their high school record for grades 9 through 11.
+The additional time should not create an undue burden.

 If available, you should provide the weighted GPA.
 You should not add or remove any weight.
 There will be a separate field on the SRAR (Course Level) for you to list the type of course it is, i.e. honors, AP, dual enrollment, etc.